Table of Contents

-- Excessive drinking is 8 or more drinks in a week for women and 15 or more drinks in a week for men.
+- Excessive drinking: 8 or more drinks in a week for women; 15 or more drinks in a week for men.

-- Binge drinking is 4 or more drinks in a single occasion for women and 5 or more drinks in a single occasion for men.
+- Binge drinking: 4 or more drinks in a single session for women; 5 or more drinks in a single session for men.

 5 Signs Alcohol is Killing You